-If a Contract is awarded, the Contract shall be awarded by the city council to the lowest Responsible Bidder submitting a Responsive Bid.
-In the event the lowest Responsive Bid submitted by a Responsible Bidder exceeds budgeted funds, the City Manager is authorized, when time or economic considerations preclude issuance of a new NIB with a reduced scope, to negotiate an adjustment of the Bid with the lowest Responsible Bidder, in order to bring the Bid within the amount of budgeted funds available.
-If negotiations to reduce the scope and reduce the Bid with the lowest Responsible Bidder are successful, the City Manager shall submit a report of the Bids to the city council with a recommendation concerning acceptance or rejection of the reduced scope and reduced Bid, and the city council shall thereupon approve or disapprove the recommendation.
-The city council may waive irregularities in a Bid.
+19 If a contract is awarded, the contract shall be awarded by the City Council to the lowest 20 responsible bidder submitting a responsive bid.
+In the event the lowest responsive bid submitted by 21 a responsible bidder exceeds budgeted funds, the City Manager is authorized, when time or 22 economic considerations preclude issuance of a new IFB with a reduced scope, to negotiate an 23 adjustment of the bid with the lowest responsible bidder, in order to bring the bid within the amount 24 of budgeted funds available.
+If negotiations to reduce the scope and reduce the bid with the lowest 25 responsible bidder are successful, the City Manager shall submit a report of the bids to the City 26 Council with a recommendation concerning acceptance or rejection of the reduced scope and 27 reduced bid, and the City Council shall thereupon approve or disapprove the recommendation.
+The 28 City Council may waive irregularities in a bid.

-(7) Tie Bids.

-If two or more Bids received are determined to be the lowest and Responsive Bids submitted by Responsible Bidders, the city council may accept either Bid.
-Should tie bids be received the following priority list will apply to the award:

-- (a) Business located within City boundaries with a valid business license; - (b) San Bernardino County based Business; or - (c) State of California based Business.

-(8) No Bids.

-If no Bids are received, the Public Project may be performed by City employees by Force Account, or by negotiated Contract without further complying with this Chapter.

-(9) Rejection of Bids.

-The city council may reject all Bids presented and shall have the option of any of the following:

-- (a) Abandon the Public Project; - (b) Issue a new NIB in the manner described in this Chapter; or - (c) By passage of a four-fifths vote of the city council declare that the Public Project can be constructed more economically by City employees, and have the Public Project completed by Force Account without further complying with this Chapter.

-2.48.230 Pre-qualification of contractors for public projects.
+1 (7) Tie bids.
+2 If two or more bids received are determined to be the lowest and responsive bids submitted 3 by responsible bidders, the City Council may accept either bid.
+Should tie bids be received the 4 following priority list will apply to the award: 5 (a) Business located within city boundaries with a valid business license; 6 (b) San Bernardino county based business; or 7 (c) State of California based business.
+8 (8) No bids.
+9 If no bids are received, the public project may be performed by city employees by force 10 account, or by negotiated contract without further complying with this chapter.
+11 (9) Rejection of bids.
+12 The City Council may reject all bids presented and shall have the option of any of the 13 following: 14 (a) Abandon the public project; 15 (b) Issue a new IFB in the manner described in this chapter; or 16 (c) By passage of a four-fifths vote of the City Council declare that the public project 17 can be constructed more economically by city employees, and have the public 18 project completed by force account without further complying with this chapter.
+19 2.48.230 Pre-qualification of contractors for public projects.
+20 (1) When it is considered in the best interest of the city to pre-qualify contractors for public 21 projects, the director may approve the use of a pre-qualification process.
+22 (2) The city has elected to adopt the pre-qualification procedures of Public Contract Code 23 section 20101 for individual public projects, which includes without limitation the following 24 requirements: 25 (a) Utilization of a standardized questionnaire and financial statement in a form 26 specified by the city (section 20101 (a)); 27 (b) Application of a uniform system of rating contractors on objective criteria, 28 and on the basis of the completed questionnaire and financial statement (section